telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 * Microsoft Excel 2007 and above (OpenXML 2.0).
 This rendering extension requires [Third-Party Dependencies]({%slug telerikreporting/using-reports-in-applications/third-party-dependencies%}).
 * Microsoft Excel 97-2003 (BIFF, v.8)

-Telerik Reporting does not rely on Microsoft Office being installed in order to export to both formats. __Microsoft Excel 97-2003__ files can be opened by Microsoft Excel 97 for Windows and later.
+Telerik Reporting does not rely on Microsoft Office being installed to export to both formats. __Microsoft Excel 97-2003__ files can be opened by Microsoft Excel 97 for Windows and later.

 __Microsoft Excel 2007__ files can be opened by Microsoft Excel 2007 for Windows and later and has the following advantages over __Microsoft Excel 97-2003__ :

 * Works in Medium Trust.
 * Supports up to 16 million colors.
 * Hyperlinks support.
 * Graph items are rendered as Metafiles (EMF).
-This guarantees best quality in any scale factor and when printing.
-The format must be considered if the Excel file will be post-processed by third party tool.
+This guarantees the best quality in any scale factor and when printing.
+The format must be considered if the Excel file will be post-processed by a third-party tool.

-The Excel Rendering Extensions tries to reproduce as much of the original report as possible regarding layout and styling, but there are certain limitations that are imposed by the physical and logical structure of an Excel Document.
+The Excel Rendering Extensions tries to reproduce as much of the original report as possible regarding layout and styling, but certain limitations are imposed by the physical and logical structure of an Excel Document.

 ## Report Item Layout

 * The layout of the generated Excel document is controlled by the device info parameter [SplitWorksheetOnPageBreak]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/overview%}).
 By default, the entire report is rendered into a single Excel worksheet and the paging is not applied.
-If the _SplitWorksheetOnPageBreak_ is set to **true**, new worksheet gets generated on each page break configured in the report defintition.
+If the _SplitWorksheetOnPageBreak_ is set to **true**, a new worksheet gets generated on each page break configured in the report definition.
 * Overlapping items are not supported and will be moved down/right by the Excel renderer so that they do not overlap.
 * When the TextBox grows vertically to accommodate larger content, Excel may render the text with larger space between the lines.